It's Time To Declare War On Poverty Gospel

 You become a steward, not an owner.
 The wealth flows through you for kingdom purposes.
 When you're deeply obedient and aligned with God's will, He can trust you with resources because He knows you'll deploy them for His glory, not Satan's agenda.

-"Moreover, it is required of stewards that they be found faithful." — 1 Corinthians 4:2
+"Moreover it is required in stewards, that a man be found faithful." — 1 Corinthians 4:2

 This is why obedience must come before abundance.
 God tests your faithfulness with little before entrusting you with much (Luke 16:10).
 He's not going to fund your rebellion or empower your sin.
 But when your heart is aligned with His, when you understand that prosperity is for kingdom advancement, then He can release resources through you that transform communities, build God's kingdom, and demonstrate His goodness to a watching world.